-- the instrument operates in the correct mode and provides a complete display (AIR/NITROX/FREE mode) - · the battery level is ok. - · the altitude, personal adjustment, Deep stops settings are correct. - the instrument displays correct units of measurement (Metric/Imperial). - the instrument displays the correct temperature and depth (0.0 m/0 ft). - the alarm beeps the correct oxygen percentage is adjusted according to the measured oxygen percentage in your cylinder the oxygen partial pressure limit is set correctly
+- the instrument operates in the correct mode and provides a complete display (AIR/NITROX/GAUGE mode) - the battery level is ok. - the altitude, personal adjustment, Deep stops settings are correct. - the instrument displays correct units of measurement (Metric/Imperial). - the instrument displays the correct temperature and depth (0.0 m/0 ft). - the alarm beeps the correct number of mixes is set and that the oxygen percentages are adjusted according to the measured nitrox blends in your cylinders • the oxygen partial pressure limits are set correctly